 Not satisfied with the taste or the proportions of various seafood gumbos, I created my own.
 With the freshness of The Spice House spices and local seafood, how could it be anything but delicious!

 Yield: 4 to 6 as a meal, 6 to 10 as a smaller course

 - Prepare roux in large heavy saucepan by stirring butter and flour constantly for 5 minutes on medium-high heat.
 Reduce heat to medium and continue stirring for 10 minutes, or until the roux is reddish brown.
 The darker the roux = more creole vs. cajun (lighter).

-- Stir in peppers, garlic, onions, celery, salt, black and red pepper.
+- Stir in bell pepper, garlic, onions, celery, salt, black pepper and red pepper flakes.
 Cook for 3 to 5 minutes until crisp, but tender.
 Stir often.

 - Gradually!! stir in chicken stock.
 Blend it into the roux and vegetables.
-Add can of tomatoes, okra, and all the spices but the filé.
+Add can of tomatoes, okra, and all the remaining spices but the filé.
 Bring to boil.
-Reduce heat, add the andouille, into the pot, already cut into slices, when you cover and simmer. and simmer, covered, for 30 minutes.
+Reduce heat, add the andouille, into the pot, already cut into slices, and simmer, covered, for 30 minutes.